kokushkin/InteractiveViewSystem/README.md

 ## DeliveryExample
 This is the project that show up how to communicate with remote service. go to /UsageExamples/Delivery/DeliveryExample Unfortunately it doesn't work now (I have to restore server part).
-I'm going to fix it in short time.
+I'm going to fix it.